 We will ask a series of questions immediately after farmers have seen the video's.
 This is to see if farmers learned something from the interventions and also to investigate impact pathways.
+A first set of questions asks about the yields the farmer currently gets, and then tries to see what the farmer would get if he does things differently that he currently does.
 The following questions have been tested in the field and will be asked to each farmer immediately after the video(s) were shown: